-In the eCommerce world, a nicely-designed website is not strong enough for you to engage more shoppers.
-Your online store needs to have the design, functionality, and capabilities to meet the needs of your customers.
+A nicely designed website is not strong enough for you to engage more shoppers in the eCommerce world.
+Your online store needs to have the design, functionality, and capabilities to meet your customers’ needs.
 For this reason, choosing the right platform to run your business is the first thing that helps you win the eCommerce race.

 Since Magento officially announced the Magento 1 End of Life in 2018, there has been a considerable loss of Magento stores.
 Along with the sunset of Magento 1, some of the flaws of this version made many retailers decide to choose another solution.
 Among different alternatives for Magento, Shopify is a heavyweight champion.

-According to W3Tech statistics, the global content management system (CSM) market share of Magento tends to decrease from October 2018 to July 2020.
+According to W3Tech statistics, the global content management system (CSM) market share of Magento decreases from October 2018 to July 2020.
 Meanwhile, the global CSM market share of Shopify is increasing from 2.4% to 4.3%.

 Both Magento and Shopify are giants in the eCommerce world.
-To uncover the reason why Shopify is an ideal alternative for Magento, find out the latest analysis in Magento vs. Shopify detailed comparison (updated 2020).
+To uncover why Shopify is an ideal alternative for Magento, find out the latest analysis in Magento vs. Shopify’s detailed comparison (updated 2020).

 Step 1: Backup and restore